Audit Committee Charter

 - Establish procedures for the receipt, retention and treatment of complaints or concerns received by the Company regarding accounting, internal accounting controls or auditing matters, and for the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters.

 - Review with management financial and earnings guidance provided to analysts and rating agencies.

 - Review annually the performance of the external auditors who shall be ultimately accountable to the Board of Directors and the Committee as representatives of the shareholders of the Company.

-- Obtain annually a formal written statement by the external auditors setting forth all relationships between the external auditors and the Company, consistent with Independence Standards Board Standard 1, and confirming that the external auditors are registered and in good standing with the Canadian Public Accounting Board.
+- Obtain annually a formal written statement by the external auditors setting forth all relationships between the external auditors including its network firms, and the Company that could reasonably be considred to bear on the independence of the auditors.
+Confirm with the external auditors that they are registered as a participating audit form in good standing with the Canadian Public Accountability Board.

 - Review and discuss with the external auditors any disclosed relationships or services that may affect the objectivity and independence of the external auditors.

 - Take, or recommend that the Board of Directors take, appropriate action to oversee the independence of the external auditors.